11 Essential Tools For Better Project-Based Learning

 For students, the core aim of project-based learning is to put theory into practice and gain new skills throughout the process.
 From prioritizing tasks to managing sources and summarizing concepts, they will be developing skills for life.
 As well as using interactive tools in group project helps students to grasp a better understanding of a concept.

-Browser-based tools and several apps used in education are especially useful for researching, storytelling and collaborative video making.
+Browser-based tools and several apps used in education are especially useful for researching, storytelling, and collaborative video making.
 These tools’ aim is to encourage students to approach a task by asking open-ended questions and develop a concept of a task.
-They also enhance personalized learning, where students discover their own strengths, whether it is analysing and mapping out ideas, research or even editing.
+They also enhance personalized learning, where students discover their own strengths, whether it is analyzing and mapping out ideas, research, or even editing.

-Handy mobile devices allow students to be inspired when outside classroom by creating and sharing ideas and creations instantly.
-The benefit of some of tools is that they accommodate different approaches to projects.
-Whether the end result is a presentation, telling stories on an interactive timeline or a visual board.
-Some apps can be useful is many ways.
+Handy mobile devices allow students to be inspired when outside the classroom by creating and sharing ideas and creations instantly.
+The benefit of some of the tools is that they accommodate different approaches to projects.
+Whether the end result is a presentation, telling stories on an interactive timeline, or a visual board.
+Some apps can be useful in many ways.

-Especially in the case of project based learning, the passive ‘teacher tell students’ teaching has turned to a more ‘hands-on’ approach with students finding the best ways to present their own results.
-In small groups, they will be delegated tasks and feed ideas to each others.
-In collaborative projects students have a chance to enhance their skills in communication, critical thinking, productivity and problem solving.
+Especially in the case of project-based learning, the passive ‘teacher tells students’ teaching has turned to a more ‘hands-on’ approach with students finding the best ways to present their own results.
+In small groups, they will be delegated tasks and feed ideas to one other.
+In collaborative projects, students have a chance to enhance their skills in communication, critical thinking, productivity, and problem-solving.

 This creative tool is excellent for creating digital posters and other multimedia projects.
 It can be used as a ‘pre-tool’ for a major project, or simply to highlight research.
 With the selection of templates available and easy to import sources, this tool allows students to express their creativity in many different ways.
 Free app available from the Apple Store.